 Allard Law, UBC, Centre for Feminist Legal Studies, “The fight for equal access to law school, the legal profession, and….the courts?
 The legal challenges involving Trinity Western, the Minister of Advanced Education, the Law Society, OUTLaws and Trevor Loke”, October 27, 2015

-Elin speaks regularly at Law School and University classes and at conferences on topics ranging from developments in Constitutional law to the responsibility of lawyers to take up the Calls To Action articulated by the Truth and Reconciliation Commission.
-She is a member of the board of West Coast LEAF.
+Speaks regularly at Law School and University classes and at conferences on topics ranging from developments in Constitutional law to the responsibility of lawyers to take up the Calls To Action articulated by the Truth and Reconciliation Commission.
+Elin is a past coach of both the Wilson Moot Team and the Kawaskhimon Aboriginal Law Moot Team at UBC Allard School of Law.